kanishkmendiratta/FORID/README.md

 This application communicates to the robot through wifi hotspot and does NOT require a working internet connection.
 The demo video can be viewed [here](https://www.youtube.com/watch?v=Ds5jvB_OP2c&t=2s)

+To actually run the application one needs to connect his phone wifi to the network hosted on which raspberry pi is running as you can view demo in the video.
+After completion of scanning a map is displayed on the screen which tells about the diseased plants on the farming land.

 # Installation Guidelines
 Clone the Github Repository Using
 >git clone https://github.com/kanishkmendiratta/FORID-old.git